psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

   component.

-* **As a post-processing, for each cluster, find their spatially distinct “subclusters” and remove those subclusters whose sizes are smaller than k as noise.**
+* **As a post-processing, for each cluster, find their spatially distinct "subclusters" and remove those subclusters whose sizes are smaller than k as noise.**

 * **For each retained subcluster, find their densest data point for better